Taxation of Scholarships, Fellowships & Stipends

-In some cases students may be required to make estimated quarterly tax payments to the IRS and/or State on their stipend income.
-Please refer to the Tax Forms and Publications section relating to students to assess whether or not estimated quarterly tax payments are required.
-Students are responsible for filing the appropriate tax returns with State and Federal tax agencies.
+In some cases students and scholars may be required to make estimated quarterly tax payments to the IRS and/or State on their stipend income.
+Please refer to the Tax Forms and Publications to assess whether or not estimated quarterly tax payments are required.
+Students are responsible for filing the appropriate tax returns with Federal and State tax authorities.

 - U.S Citizens & Residents

 - Taxation of Wages for U.S. Citizens and Residents

 - Tax Implications and Reporting Requirements of Payments to U.S. Citizens, Permanent Residents or Resident Aliens

 - Frequently Asked Questions for U.S. Citizens and Residents